lod-io/Carina/README.md

-# Carina: Your Software Design Assistant 🚀
+# Carina: Your Software Architect 🚀

 ## What is Carina?